2026 CCS Call for Topics Information Guide

 Targeted topics could be a Guideline or CPU.

 These are topics of interest that indicate new or evolving information, controversy, or specific interest related to sub-specialty Affiliates.
-White papers require involvement of the Affiliates, but do not rise to the level of CPU/guidelines, as determined by the Guidelines Committee and must undergo and be accepted by the traditional peer review process by the CJC.
-The CCS does not provide support for topics in this category because white papers may be submitted and accepted to the CJC without Guidelines Committee involvement, the Guidelines Committee will serve to ensure that a proposed white paper does not conflict with nor duplicate a guideline or CPU.
-If a white paper in scope, aligns with a Guideline or CPU, the topic will be submitted in the call for topics and assessed according to the requirements listed above.
+White papers require involvement of the Affiliates, but do not rise to the level of CPU/Guidelines, as determined by the Guidelines Committee and must undergo and be accepted by the traditional Peer Review process by the CJC.
+The CCS does not provide support for topics in this Category because White Papers may be submitted and accepted to the CJC without Guidelines Committee involvement, the Guidelines Committee will serve to ensure that a proposed white paper does not conflict with nor duplicate a Guideline or CPU.
+If a white paper in scope, aligns with a Guideline or CPU, the topic will be submitted in the CfT and assessed according to the requirements listed above.
 If a CCS member has an interest in a white paper, consultation with the Guidelines Committee and CJC is strongly encouraged.

 Questions

-If you have questions related to the call for topics process, please email guidelines@ccs.ca; your email will be responded to in 24 hours, excluding weekends.
+If you have questions related to the CfT process, please email guidelines@ccs.ca; your email will be responded to within 24 hours, excluding weekends.

-If you have questions related to the submission system, please contact Christiana Fashola at fashola@ccs.ca.
+If you have questions related to the submission system, please contact Christine Le Grand at legrand@ccs.ca

 Thank you!
 We look forward to reviewing your submission.